TosbackCgusBridge-Bot/CGUs-versions/Fitbit/Privacy Policy.md

 Your Right to Delete Your Data

 If you would like to cancel your Fitbit account you may do so by emailing our support .
 When you request cancellation of your account, your personally identifiable information will be deleted, including but not limited your email address, name, photo(s), friends list and links to social and partner sites such as Facebook Twitter, and Google Health.
 Archival copies of your account information that exist within our back-up system will be deleted in accordance with our normal back-up expiration schedule.
 Following cancellation or termination of your account, Fitbit may continue to utilize de-identified and anonymized historical data associated with your use of the Fitbit Products.
-In addition, please note that if you checked the "Allow My Profile to be Found" box in your account settings, a cached version of your profile may continue to be visible to others through search engines.

 Email Communications From Us